getporter/porter/docs/content/best-practices/github-workflow.md

   with:
     porter_version: v0.27.2
 ````
 The porter_version should be the version of Porter you want installed.
-You can check [here](https://github.com/deislabs/porter) for the most recent released version of Porter.
-If you do not pass it in, it will default to latest.
+You can check [our releases](https://github.com/deislabs/porter) for the list of recent versions of Porter.
+When not specified, porter_version defaults to latest version of Porter.

 ### Logging into DockerHub
 Next, you will want to log in to Docker Hub so that you can publish your bundle to a registry.